Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions

-\textbf{Stratified Data Filtering.} For each audio category, we score the audio-text pairs along three dimensions: (1) Audio-Only: We use UTMOS \citep{saeki2022utmos, shi2025versa} for speech and audiobox-aesthetics \citep{aes_score} for music and sound effects.
+\textbf{Stratified Data Filtering and Sampling.} For each audio category, we score the audio-text pairs along three dimensions: (1) Audio-Only: We use UTMOS \citep{saeki2022utmos, shi2025versa} for speech and audiobox-aesthetics \citep{aes_score} for music and sound effects.
 (2) Text-Only: We apply heuristic filters combined with an LLM-as-a-judge approach \citep{zheng2023judging}, evaluating three specific rubrics \citep{peng2025dataman}.
-(3) Audio-text alignment: We compute the semantic similarity between the audio and caption using a CLAP-based model \citep{laionclap2023}.\footnote{As the CLAP model has a limited text context window, we summarize them into short captions in advance.} To unify these diverse metrics, we compute the percentile rank of each sample for every dimension within its specific category and average these percentiles to form a final quality score.
+(3) Audio-text alignment: We compute the semantic similarity between the audio and caption using a CLAP-based model\footnote{Due to the context length limit of the CLAP model, we summarize them into short captions.} \citep{laionclap2023}.
+To unify these diverse metrics, we compute the percentile rank of each sample for every dimension within its specific category and average these percentiles to form a final quality score.
 Next, to maintain data diversity while removing low-quality outliers, we employ a Gumbel Top-$k$ resampling trick \citep{kool2019stochastic} to perform a soft truncation of the tail distribution.
-Finally, we perform the text-based de-duplication by MinHush \citep{666900} using a setup as in \citet{li2024datacomplm}.
-We observed that the generated rich captions possessed high natural diversity, resulting in the removal of only ~1M pairs during de-duplication.
+Finally, we perform the text-based de-duplication by MinHash \citep{666900} using a setup as in \citet{li2024datacomplm}.
+We observed that the generated rich captions possessed high natural diversity, resulting in the removal of only $\sim$1M pairs during de-duplication.
 Further details are provided in Appendix \ref{app:curation}.

 \textbf{Text-Only Corpus.} To preserve the text capability of the base LLM, we incorporate high-quality text-only corpora into the pre-training mixture.
 We specifically utilize datasets from \cite{bercovich2025llama} and the mid-training data of \cite{olmo2025olmo}, totaling 150B tokens.
 These datasets are yielded from harsh curation in prior works, so we skip further curation on text-only data.